 Something Other than Real Food:

-Wheat Thins, cereals, bread, pasta, bagels, table sugar, flour, pancakes, Aunt Jemima’s maple syrup, tortillas, corn chips, potato chips, rice, “instant” anything, sweets, cakes, cookies, Ramen noodles, corn meal, and anything from Little Debbie.
+Wheat Thins, cereals, bread, pasta, bagels, table sugar, flour, pancakes, Aunt Jemima’s maple syrup, tortillas, potato chips, “instant” anything, sweets, cakes, cookies, Ramen noodles, corn meal, and anything from Little Debbie.

 Real food that has been corrupted by adding something other than real food:

-Fruit juice, yogurt, tuna/hamburger helper, and mixed nuts.
+Fruit juice, yogurt, hamburger helper, and mixed nuts.